asjadnaqvi/DiD/docs/code/06_twfe.md

 <img src="../../../assets/images/twfe3.png" height="300">

 Here we can see that the post treatement has an average effect of 2 on id=2 and 4 on id=3.
-This implies that the ATT equals 3, which we can also check by recovering the coefficients:
+This implies that the ATT equals $$ \beta^{TWFE} $$=3, which we can also check by recovering the coefficients:

 ```r
 xtreg Y D t, fe